 I personally highly suggest opting for a professional teacher who is using Genki.
 Why?
 Because these teachers know the textbook they are using inside and out.
-They know exactly where, how something is explained in the textbook, they know which vocab was introduced when and where, and know exactly what your Japanese capabilities are at that specific point in Genki.
+They know exactly where, and how something is explained in the textbook, know which vocab was introduced when and where, and know exactly what your Japanese capabilities are at that specific point in Genki.

 That’s what I expect from a professional italki teacher and trust me: They are usually on that level and well worth their hourly fee.